 How to Get Ideas for a Mystery Story?

 There are plenty of ways to get ideas for a mystery story.
 A writer can brainstorm, research other authors’ work, or read actual crime reports in newspapers and magazines.
+Check out the best-selling crime fiction books for inspiration.

-Mystery novels tend to have common themes that set them apart from the rest.
+Mystery books tend to have common themes that set them apart from the rest.
 Common themes include deception, betrayal, murder, or theft.
 These themes are interrelated, and you can include more than one in your story.

 You can get ideas by understanding human psychology and behavior.
 Read more about the world’s best true crime stories and about notorious criminals.
 Try to understand how they think, their approach towards the crime, and also the motive behind it.